the-jake-z/uacs315/notes/Chapter 3.md

 			 - Maintenance
 	 - Design Workflow
 		 - **Goal**: Refine the analysis workflow until the material is in a form that can be implemented by the programmers
-			 - Specification: what the program has to do
+			 - Specification: What the program has to do
-			 - Design: how it should do it
+			 - Design: How it should do it
 		 - Architecture Design
 			 - Modules, communication, reliability, security, portability
 		 - Detail Design